“Joy Is the Feeling of Grinning Inside”

 This quote by Melba Colgrove is a good description of how I felt today when I took note of a client’s success in therapy.
 Of all the topics I have to discuss, I felt it most appropriate to share a success story with you.
 What I hope you take from this example, is that success does come!
 Those who find success in the journey to self-improvement, whether they are children, teens, or adults, endure many challenges and sometimes harsh moments of self-reflection, to reach that place of “grinning inside.”

 Therapy is not much different than committing to an exercise routine.
 In fact, they are very much the same as each are forms of self-improvement- one of the body and the other of the mind.
 Each require you to make a decision, a commitment for change and self-improvement.
 Each are more successful with the guidance from a professional.
 And each have both painful, challenging moments, as well as personally revealing and rewarding moments.

 Joy in Her New Confidence

-So, if you are in therapy, have a child in therapy, or are a professional, you know that feeling that nothing you do makes a difference or that progress is moving so very slow.
-I’m here to remind you today that success is possible.
-Please join me in this joyous feeling today as we now all know of one little girl who will enjoy a fuller and healthier life!
+So, if you are in therapy, have a child in therapy, or are a professional, you know that feeling like nothing you do makes a difference or that progress is moving so very slow.
+I’m here to remind you today that success can be possible.
+Please join me in this joyous feeling today as we now all know of one little girl will enjoy a fuller and healthier life!

 by Mother Theresa